-Public health offices are located in White Hall – suites 344 and 444, and the 4th floor office corridor
+Public health office are located in White Hall – suite 444, and the 4th floor office corridor.

 Visit the Public Health Faculty and Staff Directory to learn more about the faculty and staff in the Department of Public Health.

 The Syracuse University public health programs’ vision is to advance population health through education, research, and community engagement.

 The program’s mission is to prepare leaders to advance health equity in Central New York communities and beyond.

 - Create opportunities for faculty and students to advance health equity through public health

 - Provide a high-quality curriculum grounded in social justice and excellence in teaching

 - Advance the science and practice of public health through scholarly pursuits

 - Community - We recognize that we are a part of multiple communities, and have a responsibility to be engaged in a respectful and positive way with our civic partners